Arthur Friedenreich: Brazil

 Friedenreich made his debut for the Brazilian national team in their first-ever official match in 1914, beating Exeter City 2–0.
 In the game, Friedenreich lost two of his front teeth due to a heavy slide tackle.
 He went to play 17 matches with Brazil, scoring 8 goals and winning the South American Championship in 1919 and 1922.
 In the opening match of the former tournament, he netted a hat-trick to help his side to a 6–0 win over Chile, becoming the first-ever footballer to score a hat-trick in a major international tournament.
 A few days later, on 29 May, he started in the decisive match of the tournament against Uruguay, scoring the match-winning goal that allowed Brazil to win its first international title in the 122nd minute, the latest goal in Copa América history, a record that will likely stand forever due to the current rules.

-Friedenreich was also a member of the Brazil team that competed in the 1925 South American Championship, scoring once against in a 5–2 win over Paraguay on 6 December, and another one in a 2–2 draw against the eventual champions Argentina on Christmas Day.
+Friedenreich was a member of the Brazil team that competed in the 1925 South American Championship, scoring once against in a 5–2 win over Paraguay on 6 December, and another one in a 2–2 draw against the eventual champions Argentina on Christmas Day.
 In doing so at the age of 33 years and 160 days, he became the oldest-ever goalscorer in the then short history of Copa America.
 Friedenreich was not picked by Brazil for the 1930 FIFA World Cup because of a clash between the Rio and São Paulo state football federations that saw only players from Rio travelling to the competition.
 According to official statistics from the CBF, he scored ten goals in 23 official matches for Brazil.

 São Paulo

 During the 1910s and 1920s, Friedenreich also played several matches for the São Paulo state team; for instance, in 1912 and 1913, he started in four matches against an unofficial Argentine national side, scoring once.
 The following year, in August 1914, Friedenreich started for both a Ypiranga/AA São Bento XI and a APEA League XI in two matches against Italian club Pro Vercelli, scoring in both.
 During a Paulistano tour of Europe in 1925, Friedenreich scored 12 goals to help his side win 9 out of 10 matches, notably scoring a hat-trick in a 7–2 trashing of France on 15 March, after which he began being called Le roi du football ("The King of Football").
 He is widely regarded as the greatest Brazilian football player of the amateur era, as well as the biggest name in Brazilian football until the emergence of Leônidas da Silva.